Governor Wolf Announces Nearly $36 Million for Community Revitalization Projects

 The program has five main components: The Neighborhood Assistance Program (NAP), Special Program Priorities (SPP), the Neighborhood Partnership Program (NPP), CFP, and the Enterprise Zone Program (EZP).
 A description of each of these components is available within the NAP fact sheet.

-For more information about the Wolf Administration’s commitment to community development, visit the Department of Community and Economic Development (DCED) website or follow the agency on Twitter, LinkedIn, Facebook, and YouTube.
+For more information about the Wolf Administration’s commitment to community development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.